How Long Do Manic Episodes Last?

 Symptoms of a manic episode can vary from person to person, but they generally involve a distinct period of elevated or irritable mood, increased energy levels, and changes in behavior.
 Here are some common symptoms associated with a manic episode:

-- Elevated Mood: Feeling excessively happy, elated, or euphoric beyond typical.
+- Elevated Mood: Feeling excessively happy, joyful, or euphoric beyond typical.

 - Increased Energy and Activity: Having a significant boost in energy levels, feeling restless, and engaging in excessive goal-directed activities.